sfrwmaker/F1-T12-858D/README.md

   May 30 2021.
 Release 4.05.
   - Automatic startup mode implemented.
 The soldering iron would power-up when the power applied to the controller if mode activated.
   - Boost mode updated.
 Now boost duration time can be increment by 20 seconds upto 320 seconds.
 Boost mode temperature now more stable.

+  Jun 02 2021.
+Release 4.06
+  - No "about" item menu bug fixed